Montrezl Harrell

-Montrezl Dashay Harrell (/ˈmɒntrɛz ˈhærəl/ mon-TREZ-_-HARR-əl; born January 26, 1994) is an American professional basketball player who last played for Gigantes de Carolina of the Baloncesto Superior Nacional.
+Montrezl Dashay Harrell (/ˈmɒntrɛz ˈhærəl/ mon-TREZ-_-HARR-əl; born January 26, 1994) is an American professional basketball player who last played for Atléticos de San Germán of the Baloncesto Superior Nacional (BSN).
 He played college basketball for the Louisville Cardinals, winning the Karl Malone Award in 2015 as a junior for being the top power forward in the nation.
 Harrell was selected in the second round of the 2015 NBA draft by the Houston Rockets.
 He was traded to the Los Angeles Clippers in 2017 where he was awarded as the NBA Sixth Man of the Year in 2020.
 Harrell spent the following three seasons with the Los Angeles Lakers, Washington Wizards, Charlotte Hornets and Philadelphia 76ers.
 He missed the entire 2023–24 season after sustaining an anterior cruciate ligament (ACL) injury.
 Harrell played for the Adelaide 36ers of the Australian National Basketball League (NBL) in 2024–25.

 High school career

 Harrell, a 6' 7" power forward from Tarboro, North Carolina, starred at North Edgecombe High School before prepping for a year at Hargrave Military Academy in Chatham, Virginia.
 There he led the team to a 38–1 record while averaging 25.2 points and 13.6 rebounds per game.
 Originally Harrell committed to play college basketball for coach Seth Greenberg at Virginia Tech, but after Greenberg was fired, Harrell was released from his commitment and chose Louisville.